Import from Evernote

 ![](/files/IZQg8O7IaN8DqhSCkcJR)<br>

-6. You can select if you wants to convert your tags in Evernote to hashtags or notebooks in UpNote.
+6. You can select if you want to convert your tags in Evernote to hashtags or notebooks in UpNote.
 If you convert to hashtags, please note that special characters in Evernote's tags will be replaced with the dash character **`-`** in hashtags since the hashtags in UpNote doesn't support special characters. \

 ![](/files/WxFHaEcjKKrHsjHV09fE)<br>